shreyashsaitwal/AsteroidDB/README.md

 It can be installed on [Heroku](https://www.heroku.com/) with one click, if you don't want to deal with setting up thing (as I did).
 AsteroidDB is using [Flask](http://flask.pocoo.org/) micro-framework and written in Python, so you can understand that how it is easy to improve the code.

+You can find everything about AsteroidDB in [Wiki](https://github.com/yyusufcihan/AsteroidDB/wiki).

 ### Get AsteroidDB

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/yyusufcihan/AsteroidDB)